ndemont/miniRT/README.md

 This project is an introduction to the beautiful world of Raytracing.
 It allows to render simple Computer-Generated-Images.

-The goal of your the program is to generate images using the Raytracing protocol.
+The goal of this program is to generate images using the Raytracing protocol.
 Those computer generated images will each represent a scene, as seen from a specific angle and position, defined